Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

 ### headers

-**Defaul:t** `server_tokens, latency_tokens`
+**Default:** `server_tokens, latency_tokens`

 **Description**
- Specify Kong-specific headers that should be injected in responses to the client.
+Comma-separated list of headers Kong should inject in client responses.

- Acceptable values are:
+Accepted values are:

+- `Server`: Injects `Server: kong/x.y.z` on Kong-produced response (e.g. Admin API, rejected requests from auth plugin).
+- `Via`: Injects `Via: kong/x.y.z` for successfully proxied requests.
+- `X-Kong-Proxy-Latency`: Time taken (in milliseconds) by Kong to process a request and run all plugins before proxying the request upstream.
+- `X-Kong-Response-Latency`: time taken (in millisecond) by Kong to produce a response in case of e.g. plugin short-circuiting the request, or in in case of an error.
+- `X-Kong-Upstream-Latency`: Time taken (in milliseconds) by the upstream service to send response headers.
+- `X-Kong-Admin-Latency`: Time taken (in milliseconds) by Kong to process an Admin API request.
+- `X-Kong-Upstream-Status`: The HTTP status code returned by the upstream service.
+This is particularly useful for clients to distinguish upstream statuses if the response is rewritten by a plugin.
- - `server_tokens`: inject 'Via' and 'Server'
+- `server_tokens`: Same as specifying both `Server` and `Via`.
-   headers.
- - `latency_tokens`: inject
+- `latency_tokens`: Same as specifying `X-Kong-Proxy-Latency`,
-   'X-Kong-Proxy-Latency' and
+  `X-Kong-Response-Latency`, `X-Kong-Admin-Latency` and
-   'X-Kong-Upstream-Latency' headers.
- - `X-Kong-<header-name>`: only inject this
-   specific the header when applicable.
+  `X-Kong-Upstream-Latency`

-  This value can be set to `off`, which prevents Kong from injecting any of these headers.
-Note that plugins can still inject headers.
+In addition to those, this value can be set to `off`, which prevents Kong from injecting any of the above headers.
+Note that this does not prevent plugins from injecting headers of their own.

+Example: `headers = via, latency_tokens`

 ### trusted_ips